Clemson University Logo

 Clemson University LogoClemson University Logo PNG

 The Clemson University logo contains only two words, but the inscription has a hidden meaning thanks to the thoughtful design.
-The designers deliberately enlarged the first line to draw attention and presented it in a bright orange color that evokes positive emotions.
-The lower level of the emblem looks like a pedestal because the word “University” is visually reinforced with horizontal lines.
+The designers deliberately enlarged the first line to draw attention and presented it in bright orange, which evokes positive emotions.
+The lower level of the emblem resembles a pedestal because the word “University” is visually reinforced by horizontal lines.

 Clemson University: Brand overview